nagisaya/myicons/README.md

-# myicons
+# mini icons
-a few icons.
+a few icons for surge, quantumult x...